Marabout: Maghreb

 The pronunciation of that word varies by language.
-For example, it is pronounced amrabadh in the Berber Riffian language.
+For example, it is pronounced amrabadh in Tarifit.
 Marabouts are known as sidi (سيدي) in Maghrebi Arabic.
 Many cities in Morocco got their names from local marabouts, and the name of those cities usually begins with "Sidi" followed by the name of the local marabout.
 Modern Standard Arabic for "saint" is "walī" (ولي).

 A marabout may also refer to a tomb (قُبّة qubba "dome") of a venerated saint, and such places have become holy centers and places of pious reflection.